ClickCease 5 Marketing Hook Examples that Capture Customer’s Emotions

 L’Oréal: Because you’re worth it.

-“Because you’re worth it” is a persuasive marketing hook example used by L’Oréal to appeal to the customer’s sense of self-worth and persuade them to buy.
 The slogan proposes that the customer deserves high-quality beauty and personal care products and will feel confident and valued after using them, effectively communicating the value of the products and again motivating the customer to take action.

 L'Oreal marketing hook example of an ad with the slogan 'because you're worth it' showing four women